Certificates - No Degree Required

-College Certificates for Students with a Degree
+Certificates That Require a Degree

 Post-baccalaureate college certificates are designed for students who hold bachelor's degrees and are interested in advancing their careers by obtaining in-depth knowledge in an area related to their profession.
 Some students choose to earn post-baccalaureate college certificates because they can't qualify for entrance to master's degree programs.